Société de transport de l'Outaouais: Technology

 A number of significant technology improvements and studies have been made over the past few decades by the STO.
 In 1998, the company introduced a smart-card fare system, making it the first company not only in the Americas but the entire Western Hemisphere to have a smart-card system.
 Paper card bus passes were gradually phased out until its official end in 2004 when smart cards became the exclusive bus pass.

 In 2006–07, fishbowl buses had their rollsigns replaced with LED signs.
 In 2002 and again in 2007, the STO tested new hybrid buses for feasibility.
 During the summer of 2008, the STO has started a test trial of a prototype New Flyer articulated bus on several of its routes.
 The bus has 58 seats and a total capacity of 115 passengers.

 In 2014, the STO added Wi-Fi to several of its lines, including all buses and stations associated with Rapibus.
 In 2015, the STO announced plans to introduce a trip planning app called Plani-Bus.

 Future

-The STO is studying whether Gatineau's future transit needs will best be met by mixed rapid transit (bus rapid transit and light rail) or light rail only.
+The STO is studying whether Gatineau's future transit needs will best be met by mixed rapid transit (bus rapid transit and tram) or tram only.
 A terminus near Lyon station has been suggested to facilitate transportation downtown without overwhelming the busy Bayview station.